StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ---

-**Explanation**: The `find` command offers robust and flexible options for file searching and operations, making it more suitable for handling complex tasks than `ls`.
+**Explanation**: The `find` command offers flexible options for file searching and operations, making it more suitable for complex tasks than `ls`.
 It provides precise control over which files are selected and how they are processed.

 ////
 //// tab | Parsing Filenames with `read`